Par For Cinderella Excerpt

 “Let go of her!”

-Fighting her traitorous eyelids, she forced them apart so she could see who was yelling and who held her hand.
-First one eyelid opened.
+Fighting her traitorous eyelids, she worked to force them apart so she could see who was hollering and who held her hand.
+First, one eyelid opened.
 Then two.
 Both promptly slammed shut at the blinding light.

 The large hand engulfing hers gave a gentle squeeze.